GoPro lost while cliff-diving at Cultus Lake resurfaces 12 years later - Surrey Now-Leader

 “I came up but it didn’t.”

-The diver said he found the action-oriented camera about 100 feet underwater.
+The diver said “the only reason” he spotted the GoPro was because of an underwater drone on loan to him from Deeptrekker, that went down about 100 feet underwater.

-He found it in a section of the lake near the cliffs most conducive to scuba-diving but at a depth most people could withstand no more than 10 minutes.
+It was nestled in a deep section of the lake near the cliffs most conducive to scuba-diving, but at a depth most people could withstand no more than 10 minutes.

 Helkenberg has a Youtube channel about his underwater finds and travels.